Doncaster: Medieval

 With the 13th century, Doncaster matured into a busy town.
 In 1194 King Richard I granted it national recognition with a town charter.
 It suffered a disastrous fire in 1204, from which it slowly recovered.
 At the time, buildings were built of wood, and open fireplaces used for cooking and heating.

 In 1248, a charter was granted for Doncaster Market to be held in the area surrounding the Church of St Mary Magdalene, which was built in Norman times.
 In the 16th century, the church was adapted for use as the town hall.
 It was finally demolished in 1846.
-Some 750 years on, the market continues to operate, with busy traders located under cover, at the 19th-century Corn Exchange building (1873) and in outside stalls.
+Some 750 years on, the market continues to operate, with busy traders located under cover, at the 19th-century Doncaster Corn Exchange building (1873).
 The Corn Exchange was much rebuilt in 1994 after a major fire.

 During the 14th century, numerous friars arrived in Doncaster who were known for their religious enthusiasm and preaching.
 In 1307 the Franciscan friars (Greyfriars) arrived, as did Carmelites (Whitefriars) in the mid-14th century.
 Other major medieval features included the Hospital of St Nicholas and the leper colony of the Hospital of St James, a moot hall, a grammar school and a five-arched stone town bridge with a chapel dedicated to Our Lady of the Bridge.
 By 1334, Doncaster was the wealthiest town in southern Yorkshire and the sixth in Yorkshire as a whole, even boasting its own banker.
 By 1379, it was recovering from the Black Death, which had reduced its population to 1,500.
 In October 1536, the Pilgrimage of Grace ended in Doncaster.
 This rebellion led by the lawyer Robert Aske commanded 40,000 Yorkshire people against Henry VIII, in protest at the Dissolution of the Monasteries.
 Many of Doncaster's streets are named with the suffix "-gate", after the old Danish word gata, meaning street.
 In medieval times, craftsmen or tradesmen with similar skills tended to live in the same street.
 Baxter is an ancient word for baker: Baxtergate was the bakers' street.
 Historians believe that Frenchgate may be named after French-speaking Normans who settled there.

 The medieval township is known to have been protected by earthen ramparts and ditches, with four substantial gates as entrances to the town.
 These were located at Hall Gate, St Mary's Bridge (old), St Sepulchre Gate and Sunny Bar.
 Today the gates at Sunny Bar are commemorated by huge "Boar Gates"; similarly, the entrance to St Sepulchre Gate is commemorated by white marble "Roman Gates".
 The boundary of the town mainly extended from the Don along a route known now Market Road, Silver Street, Cleveland Street and Printing Office Street.